SimpleDotOne/SimpleDotOne.github.io/README.md

 # Hsin-Po's Website

-The gh-pages host for my personal website at simple.one.
+The gh-pages host for my personal website at <simple.one>.

 This repo is currently a backup / experiment copy.

-This repo is currntly under construction.
+This repo is currently under construction.